jtakayama/makahiki/doc/challenge-design-game-admin-smartgrid-game.rst

    :width: 600px
    :align: center

-3. Edit the Desginer Actions by clicking on the action names.
+3. Edit the Designer Actions by clicking on the action names.
 Make sure the contents of the actions is what you want.
 Pay attention to the unlock_conditions from step 2 and the Social Bonus Points from step 3.